 - Size: This is both the size of your current switchboard, as well as the size of the switchboard upgrade.

 - Capacity: This refers to the current capacity of the new switchboard.

 - Cabling: The amount of cabling required to complete the upgrade.

 - Rewiring: Will your home need rewiring to complete the upgrade?

 - Labour costs: Depending on the job at hand, the labour costs will vary.

 There are other factors too that can affect the cost (e.g. if your home is already fully wired and ready for an upgrade, costs will likely remain quite low), however the above are the most common.
 That is why it is best to contact your local electrician and they will be able to take a look at your exact circumstances and provide you with an exact switchboard upgrade quote.

 It is worth noting that a lot of homes choose to put off a switchboard upgrade as they feel it is too expensive (among other excuses).
 This is not the case though – the safety of you and those around you doesn’t have a price and a switchboard upgrade is actually an investment, not an expense.
 It is an investment in your safety and a way to avoid unnecessary problems like fire hazards and constantly tripping power, instead of a hit to your wallet.

 Also, when you have an electrician completing your switchboard upgrade, have them check the overall health of the wiring.
 They may pick up on issues before they arise, or before they become difficult to manage, which helps in both the short and long term.

-If you would like some further assistance with your switchboard, speak to our friendly team at Static Electrics on 0429 139 039 and we would be happy to help!
+If you are on the Sunshine Coast or Brisbane northside and would like some further assistance with your switchboard upgrade, speak to our friendly team at Static Electrics on 0488 849 241, we would be happy to help.